-Disruptive Behaviour
+6. Disruptive Behaviour

 Any behaviour which could disturb others is forbidden in the exam room.
-This includes, but is not limited to, talking, tapping, tearing paper and turning round.
-When in the exam room focus on your work and do not be tempted to disrupt anybody else.
-If you need to attract an invigilator's attention then raise your hand high above your head - do not call out.
+This includes, but is not limited to, talking, tapping, tearing paper and turning around.
+When in the exam room students must focus on their work and must not be tempted to disrupt anybody else.
+If a student needs to attract an invigilator's attention then they should raise their hand high above their head - students must not call out.
 The school will not tolerate any behaviour which is a deliberate attempt to disturb other candidates.
-The school reserves the right to report disruptive behaviour to the awarding body, to remove those disrupting others from the examination and will operate a warning system as described in the Examination Conduct Policy.
+The school reserves the right to report disruptive behaviour to the awarding body, to remove those disrupting others from the examination.

-Inclusion of inappropriate material in scripts
+7. Inclusion of inappropriate material in scripts

 The inclusion of anything that is offensive, obscene or inappropriate may be considered malpractice.

 Examiners have the right to report any inappropriate materials to the awarding bodies.
-Do not include anything, be it text or image, which is not relevant to your examination answers.
+Students should not include anything, be it text or image, which is not relevant to examination answers.

-Possession of unauthorised material
+8. Possession of unauthorised material

 Taking into the exam room any unauthorised material constitutes malpractice.
 Unauthorised material includes, but is not limited to, notes, mobile phones, iWatches, iPods and books.
-Only bring into the exam room material permitted on the paper.
-If a calculator or dictionary is not allowed for your paper, then please ensure that you do not bring this equipment into the exam room with you.
-If in doubt, check with the invigilator before beginning your exam.
+Students should only bring into the exam room material permitted on the paper.
+If a calculator or dictionary is not allowed for the paper, then this equipment should not be brought into the exam room with you.
+If in doubt, students should check with the invigilator before beginning your exam.
 Possession of unauthorised material will have to be reported to the awarding body and could lead to sanctions as detailed below.

-Consequences of Malpractice - Internal and External Assessments
+9. Consequences of Malpractice - Internal and External Assessments